zozonteq/vimium-rgb-theme/README.md

 Copy the CSS and paste it into the text area of "CSS for Vimium UI".

 # URLs
-Vimium Extention download link> https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb
+Vimium Extention download link : https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb